 With this blog, I plan to highlight artistic creators studying at Loyola University Chicago.
-As I write this in February of 2021, the COVID-19 pandemic has made it tough for everyone to do their activities in the same way they did it before social distancing.
+As I write this in February of 2021, the COVID-19 pandemic has made it tough for everyone to do what they like to do in the same way they did it before social distancing.

-These students, whether photographers, videographers, graphic designers, etc. have managed to persevere past the challenges of their environment and continue practicing their craft while maintaining themselves and others healthy.
+These students, whether photographers, videographers, graphic designers, etc., have managed to persevere past the challenges of their environment and continue practicing their craft while maintaining themselves healthy.
 I hope that by showcasing these students I can inspire others to find ways to create and pursue their passions despite the unfortunate circumstances they may face, even when there isn’t a global pandemic.

-By getting to know these creatives, I can also inspire myself as I also try to find new ways to tell stories and overcome challenges.
+By getting to know these creatives, I can inspire myself as well as I also try to find new ways to tell stories and overcome challenges.

 Since starting college, I’ve grown an interest in producing documentaries.
 This led to a group of Loyola students and I to start a student media group in October of 2019 called Small Town Chicago, where we produce mini-documentaries on the people, cultures, strengths, and weaknesses of the most unique yet overshadowed neighborhoods in Chicago.